Weather

 dense but when you have millions of millions of tons of the stuff small

 fractions still work out as really big numbers.
-If air is getting colder it is
+If some air is colder than

 Once air is moving the very scale of the size of weather systems means that